-Upon implementation of this policy, the protections from liability and hold harmless provisions applicable under State law apply.
+Upon implementation of this policy, the protections from liability and hold harmless provisions as explained in Section 22-30(c) of the School Code apply.

-No one, including without limitation, parents/guardians of students, should rely on the District for the availability of undesignated medication.
-This policy does not guarantee the availability of undesignated medications.
-Students and their parents/guardians should consult their own physician regarding these medication(s).
+No one, including without limitation parents/guardians of students, should rely on the District for the availability of an epinephrine auto-injector.
+This policy does not guarantee the availability of an epinephrine auto-injector; students and their parents/guardians should consult their own physician regarding such medication(s).

-105 ILCS 5/10-20.14b, 5/10-22.21b, 5/22-30, and 5/22-33.
+105 ILCS 5/10-20.14b, 5/10-22.21b, and 5/22-30.